 - Certification by ANATEL, the telecommunications regulation agency in Brazil, making it apt for deployment across the country.

-Figure 2: A Loadsensing vibrating wire 1-channel data logger connected to a vibrating wire piezometer.
+Figure 2: A Worldsensing vibrating wire 1-channel data logger connected to a vibrating wire piezometer.

 The wireless configuration of the data acquisition system eliminates the need for expensive cabling and manual monitoring.
 Laying cables in a tailings dam requires trenches and cable protection against issues such as embankment settlements.
 New sensors have to be added as the site grows, again requiring expensive cable installation.
 A wireless system provides data from sensors in near-real time, versus manually collected readings with a more sporadic periodicity and vulnerability to human error.

-Loadsensing leads to savings of up to 30% on the acquisition of materials and infrastructure and up to 40% on installation.
-Reliable data on the behavior of the dam helps minimize risks and ensure the safety not only of mine employees but also of local communities.
-Loadsensing contributes to the sustainable growth of the mining industry by ensuring compliance with safety regulations and standards.
+Worldsensing’s solution leads to savings of up to 30% on the acquisition of materials and infrastructure and up to 40% on installation.
+Reliable data on the behavior of the dam helps minimize risks and improve the safety not only of mine employees but also of local communities.
+Worldsensing contributes to the sustainable growth of the mining industry by ensuring compliance with safety regulations and standards.

 About Tetra Tech